yzh503/vm-placement-migration-gym/README.md

 python main.py -a dqn -e -o results/dqn.json
 ```

-Inspect and update the experiment parallellism in `exp_config.py` depending on your machine.
+Inspect and update the experiment parallelisability in `exp_config.py` depending on your machine.
+If you have less than 8 cores, modify `cores`.
+If you have less than 40GB memory, reduce `multiruns`.

 To run all experiments,